fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionQuorumLoss.md

 ```

 ## DESCRIPTION
-The **Start-ServiceFabricPartitionQuorumLoss** cmdlet initiates an operation to put a stateful service partition into quorum loss in Azure Service Fabric.
+The **Start-ServiceFabricPartitionQuorumLoss** cmdlet initiates a fault to put a stateful service partition into quorum loss in Azure Service Fabric.
 To run this cmdlet, **FaultAnalysisService** must be enabled.

 Run this cmdlet to put a partition into quorum loss only for partitions for stateful services.
 Do not use this cmdlet to put a partition into quorum loss for system services.

-You can check the progress of the operation by using the [Get-ServiceFabricPartitionQuorumLossProgress](./Get-ServiceFabricPartitionQuorumLossProgress) cmdlet.
+You can check the progress of the fault by using the [Get-ServiceFabricPartitionQuorumLossProgress](./Get-ServiceFabricPartitionQuorumLossProgress) cmdlet.

 ## EXAMPLES